How to Run Batch File Without the CMD Window

 Also see: How to Hide System Tray Icons in Windows 11

-To create a new task to run your batch file silently in Task Scheduler on Windows 11 or 10, follow these steps:
+To set up a silent batch file run in Task Scheduler on Windows 11 or 10, do this:

-1. Open Task Scheduler from the Start Menu.Open Task Scheduler Windows 11
+1. Start by opening Task Scheduler from the Start Menu.Open Task Scheduler Windows 11

-2. Click on “Create Task” in the “Actions” pane on the right-hand side.Create new Task scheduler
+2. Click “Create Task” on the right side.Create new Task scheduler

-6. Check the “Hidden” box.hide cmd window when running batch file
+6. Don’t forget to check “Hidden“.hide cmd window when running batch file

-9. Choose “Start a program” and browse to your batch file.run bat file in the background
+9. Select “Start a program” and find your batch file.run bat file in the background

 Suggested tip: How to Hide Apps in Windows 11

-Here’s an example of what your VBS script might look like to run a batch file invisibly:
+Here’s how a VBS script to run a batch file invisibly might look:

 Set WshShell = CreateObject("WScript.Shell")